-- 1. What is public charge?

-- 2. What changed on February 8, 2018?

-- 3. What would the proposed rule change?

-- 4. Has the law changed?

-- 5. What are the next actions that will be taken?

-- 6. When do immigration officials conduct a public charge determination?

-- 7. Would the proposed rule apply to all immigrants?
+- 1. What is public charge? - 2.
+What has been reported so far this year regarding potential changes to the public charge rule? - 3.
+What would the proposed rule change? - 4.
+Has the law changed? - 5.
+What are the next actions that will be taken? - 6.
+When do immigration officials conduct a public charge determination? - 7.
+Would the proposed rule apply to all immigrants?